-BIOL 5335 Microbial Pathogenesis (4) Three hours lecture, three hours laboratory
+BIOL 5335 Microbial Pathogenesis (4)

 An advanced microbiology course designed to teach the concepts relating to human/animal host and microbial parasite interactions and the pathologic consequences that may result.
 Also studied is the immunology and epidemiology of various agents that cause infectious disease in man and other animals.
 Laboratory studies include the isolation, characterization, pathogenesis and detection of infectious agents.